-The MOF is now in its tenth year of operation, having changed the mandate from the Entrust Investment Fund in May 2012.
-As at 30 June 2022, MOF reported a performance of (20.38%) for the full Financial Year and a rolling 3 year return of 11.47% per annum.
-Current assets under management are approximately \$90 million.
+The MOF is now in its eleventh year of operation, having changed the mandate from the Entrust Investment Fund in May 2012.
+As at 30 June 2023, MOF reported a performance of 0.78% for the full Financial Year and a rolling 3 year return of 9.04% per annum.
+Current assets under management are approximately \$88 million.

-Fund's activities did not change significantly during the year, compared to the last three years of operation.
-However, the Directors of CIP Licensing Limited and the Responsible Entity of Merchant Opportunities Fund continue to act with caution given the significant economic volatility caused by the COVID outbreak in the 2020 financial year and the subsequent ongoing global recovery efforts, the commencement of the war in the Ukraine which is being felt across the globe, the global energy supply crisis and the now inflationary impacts from these events.
+The Fund's activities did not change significantly during the year, compared to the last three years of operation.
+However, the Directors of CIP Licensing Limited and the Responsible Entity of Merchant Opportunities Fund continue to act with caution given the significant economic volatility caused by the war in the Ukraine which is being felt across the globe, the global energy supply crisis and the now inflationary impacts from these events.